Long Bien Sunrise

 Long Bien bridge and the morning market offer an abundance of photography opportunities.
 Wide angle street shots and portrait photography are prevalent on this tour.
-With the hustle and bustle of the inner areas of the morning market you can get close and personal with vendors and buyers haggling over produce.
-Or capture the astonishing atmosphere with your wide angle lens.
-Long Bien bridge offers fast pace motion shots as commuters and trains travel into the city during the lowly lit hours of the morning.
+With the hustle and bustle of the inner areas of the morning market we can get up close and personal with vendors and buyers haggling over produce.
+Long Bien bridge also offers fast paced motion shots as commuters and trains travel into the city during the low-lit hours of the morning.

 You’ll learn how to compose pictures quickly, choosing the point of focus, capturing movement.
 We’ll explore detail and portrait shots, with market goods and workers as our subjects.
 For the portrait shots, we spend time looking at different ways to approach people to get the photos we want.
 There are many ways to achieve this, and different methods work for different photographers.

-At the end of the session we leave the market and head back into the Honoi’s Old Quarter, The sun is up and the streets of Hanoi are awake now, offering plenty of opportunities for colourful pictures of daily life.
-As our city tour of Long Bien comes to an end we’ll find a nice local coffee shop to relax, contemplate and review our photos.
+At the end of the session, we leave the market and head back into Hanoi’s Old Quarter.
+The sun is up and the streets of Hanoi are awake now, offering plenty of opportunities for colourful pictures of daily life.
+As our city tour of Long Bien comes to an end we’ll find a nice local coffee shop to relax and review our photos.